All Episodes

 They're in the midst of recreating Camelot and capturing it.

-They're trying to Relive their youth, all these drive-by's are.
+They're trying to relive their youth.

 And so the thing about love is that you know you can't talk anybody out of it.

-If you have a kid who loves somebody who's a reprobate and you're scared, terribly scared about it, and you try to talk them out of it, you know it just drives them further into the arms of the person that you don't like.
+If you have a kid who loves somebody who's a reprobate and you're scared, terribly scared about it, and you try to talk them out of it, you know, it just drives them further into the arms of the person that you don't like.

-So there's no talking them out of this.
+So there's no talking them out of this, and there's no changing their mind about it.

 What's the title of this tonight?

-It's KC and the Sunshine Bang.
+It's KC and the Sunshine Bank.

 Give it up.